 If the customer says, “Yes” you then ask, “Great.
 I was wondering, approximately, what is your budget?”
 Get the money out on the table, where you can see it.
 (By the way, “I was wondering” is a powerful Linguistic Activator.
 Here’s why.
 The word “wonder” reminds people – subconsciously – about childhood.
 It brings about the feeling of magic, amazement, happiness, and so on.
 People will always respond to “I was wondering” far more than “May I ask you a question?”
 Try it.)

 Also, ask, “When would you want to make your purchase?”
 If the customer has a time frame, then you are more than likely not going to have to deal with a “big pants” person.
 Should they need to “think it over” you respond by saying, “Specifically, what can I help clarify for you?
 You stated that you needed the product by (this time) and that you had the final authority to make the decision?”
 Now, again, be quiet.
 Whatever the customer says at this point is the truth.

 These are just a few ideas on how to handle, and possibly avoid, the “I need to think it over” sales objection.
 Hopefully, they will help you to not only get the green light from your customer, but also never “stall out” again.

 Bob Garner is a funny motivational speaker who actually has something to say.
 With clients worldwide, Bob is recognized as an entertaining motivational speaker, as well as an author and syndicated writer.

-©2013 Bob Garner.
+©2011 Bob Garner.
 All Rights Reserved.
-Feel free to post this article, but please use my byline and resource box.
-Thank you.
+You may use this article, but you must use my byline and author resource.